-- I. Children in the care of, or provided with accommodation by, a local authority (under Section 22 of the Children Act 1989) or children who were looked after but have ceased to be so because they were adopted (or become subject to a residence order or a special guardianship order) who achieve the gualifying standard. - II.
-Children already attending Rugby High School. - III.
-Up to 10 children attracting the Pupil Premium via Free School Meals Pupil Premium who meet the general entry and subject specific criteria for Sixth Form.
+- I. Priority will be given to all looked after children and all previously looked after children, children who were looked after but have ceased to be so because they were adopted (or became subject to a child arrangements order or a special guardianship order) who achieve the required standard for entry or above. - II.
+Up to 20 children attracting the Pupil Premium via Free School Meals Pupil Premium who meet the general entry and subject specific criteria for Sixth Form.

-IV Other children requesting a place at the school
+III Other children requesting a place at the school

-Where there is a need to split any category places will then be offered in accordance with distance between the child's home and school (shortest distance = highest priority).).
+Where there is a need to split any category places will then be offered in accordance with distance between the child's home and school (shortest distance = highest priority).
 Distance will be calculated by straight line measurement from the address point location coordinate of the applicant's home address (as set by the Ordnance Survey) to the centre point ('centroid') of the school.
 All distances are subject to changes which may occur with updates of mapping data.
 This applies equally to those living inside and outside the county's boundary.